CLID: Controlled-Length Image Descriptions with Limited Data: Method

 In particular, given a threshold, $T_i$, we create a smooth step function in accordance with $T_i$ and perform data selection, as follows.
 The caption quality $u_j$ of a data point $j$ (Eq.~\ref{eq:noise}) and $T_i$ are used to compute the probability function needed for data selection.
 We use the following smooth step function, centered at the threshold $T_i$:

 Here, $s$ is a tunable parameter, which controls the smoothness of the function.
-Fig.~\ref{fig:smoothstep} demonstrates the effect of $s$.
 For $s \rightarrow 0$, we get an ideal step function, which means that values smaller than $T_i$ have $0$ probability to be sampled.
-The larger $s$ is, the greater the probability of low quality data points to be selected.
+The larger $s$ is, the greater the probability of low-quality data points to be selected.
 Since self-generated long captions are usually assigned low quality scores (Fig.~\ref{fig:percentiles}), a small $s$ might cause long captions to be eliminated early on in the training process.
 Reversely, if $s$ is too high, too much of out-of-distribution data will appear at late training iterations.
 We note that an additional benefit of our scheme is that it controls all low-quality captions and not only long ones.